pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 .. incimage:: /images/static/CoordSystem.jpg 200px right

 |appname| uses the same coordinate system that most 3D printing software uses:
-right-handed, with +X to the right, +Y away from the viewer, and +Z up.
+left-handed, with +X to the right, +Y toward the viewer, and +Z up.
 The top surface of the :ref:`stage <ug-stage>` is at Z=0.

 All dimensions in |appname| are essentially unitless, so you can consider them